Construction Supply Chain Management: Challenges, Trends, and Technology

 Understanding Construction Supply Chain Management

-Central to the construction supply chain is inventory management.
-Above all, manufacturers of building materials must effectively manage raw materials and finished goods while upholding high-quality standards to ensure availability for building projects.
+Inventory management is crucial to the construction supply chain.
+Building materials manufacturers must manage raw materials and finished goods while maintaining quality standards and ensuring materials are available for projects.

 Key Players in the Construction Supply Chain